Denmark Diet: The Good, The Bad And The Ugly

 If you have decided to give this diet a try, you’ll need a list of foods to create a meal plan.
 However, there is more to avoid than to eat.
 For example, you can eat lean cuts of beef, eggs, coffee, lettuce and some other veggies, and it is crucial to avoid alcohol.
 Below you will find an example of the Denmark diet menu:

 You can have a cup of black coffee with one cube of sugar for breakfast.
 Your lunch can include two hard-boiled eggs, one tomato, and spinach.
-Besides, make sure to cook spinach in water.
-Your dinner can consist of steak and a Danish salad, which includes carrots, cabbage, peppers, and leeks.
+Besides, make sure to cook spinach in water without added fat.
+Your dinner can consist of steak and a Denmark salad, which includes carrots, cabbage, peppers, and leeks.

 The breakfast and the dinner are the same as on the first day.
 Eat a small yogurt and a slice of ham for lunch.